dockstore/dockstore/_docs/posting-zips.md

 ## Summary

 This simple example should give you an idea of what you can do with this feature.
-With real world examples, you'll probably have multiple WDL or CWL files, with some of those files in subdirectories.
+With real-world examples, you'll probably have multiple WDL or CWL files, with some of those files in subdirectories.
 You won't want to post a version right away; you'll want to run tests first.
-And so forth.

-But once you have a workflow assembled and is passing tests, all you need to do is assemble into a zip file and make an API call to get the contents on Dockstore.
+But once you have a workflow assembled and passing tests, all you need to do is assemble it into a zip file and make an API call to get the contents on Dockstore.